Deva dynasty of Jammu: Braj Dev

-Raja Ranjit Dev was succeeded by Raja Braj Dev who killed his brother and nephew to become king.
+Raja Ranjit Dev was succeeded by Raja Braj Dev, who killed his brother and nephew to become king.
+However, Braj Dev was an unfit ruler and eventually he became a tributary of the Sikhs.
 Raja Braj Dev, Ranjit Dev's successor, was defeated by the Sikh Sukerchakia chief Mahan Singh, who sacked Jammu and plundered it.
 Mahan Singh is said to have taken loot worth two crore rupees from Jammu.
+Jammu paid an annual tribute of 30,000 rupees to the Sikhs.
 Thus Jammu lost its supremacy over the surrounding country.
 In the Battle of Rumal, the Jammu ruler was killed by Sikhs.
 Raja Braj Dev was killed during the Sikh invasion of Jammu in 1787.